 An ESOP is a qualified benefit plan in which the business owners have sold some or all of their shares to an ESOP trust.
 This trust owns the shares on behalf of the employees, providing beneficial ownership of the company to all qualified employees of the company.
 As a business grows, so does the value of the shares allocated to employees.
 This creates a direct connection between the business’s success and the employee’s financial benefit.

 Employees benefit from ESOPs in three main ways: they gain retirement benefits, they feel a sense of job security, and they feel more engaged and committed to their company’s success.

-A private owner selling their company to an ESOP enables the company to go through less turmoil during the transition and not let go many of its employees, compared to mergers and acquisitions.
-The company continues to be managed and run like it was before the ESOP transition, which ultimately causes much less disruption if any at all.
+A private owner selling their company to an ESOP causes less turmoil during the transition and usually means more job security for current employees compared to mergers and acquisitions.
+The company continues to be managed and run like it was before the ESOP transition, causing less – if any – disruption.

 Future sustainability of the company is especially important to employees during times of crisis, like in 2020.
 During a troubling economy, employees at private and publicly held companies experience much higher rates of layoffs compared to employees of an ESOP.
 Reasons for this include employers having to pay employees out at the time of termination and a stronger company culture that helps the business push through tough times.